 Blender Bites Lists its Full Product Line with Walmart Canada for Nationwide Distribution

-/EIN News/ -- VANCOUVER, British Columbia, March 22, 2023 (GLOBE NEWSWIRE) -- Blender Bites Ltd. (the “Company”, “Blender Bites” or “Blender”), (CSE: BITE, FWB: JL4, WKN: A3DMEJ), a two-time award-winning Canadian company involved in the development and marketing of a line of premium, organic and plant-based pre-portioned frozen functional foods, is pleased to announce that its products will be listed with Walmart Canada, a subsidiary of Walmart, Inc., one of the world’s largest and most recognizable retail giants.
+VANCOUVER, British Columbia, March 22, 2023 (GLOBE NEWSWIRE) -- Blender Bites Ltd. (the "Company", "Blender Bites" or "Blender"), BITEJL4A3DMEJ, a two-time award-winning Canadian company involved in the development and marketing of a line of premium, organic and plant-based pre-portioned frozen functional foods, is pleased to announce that its products will be listed with Walmart Canada, a subsidiary of Walmart, Inc., one of the world's largest and most recognizable retail giants.

 The Company's entire line of 1-step smoothie innovations - Power BerryTM, Green D-ToxTM, Liquid SunshineTM and Daily Defen-CTM – as well its entire line of brand new 1-Step Frappé innovations – Vanilla Bean-BioTM, Mindful MochaTM, and Caramel CollagenTM – are expected to be available for purchase by Walmart Canada customers, as early as May 2023.